MCS-Kaijin/tamerel/README.md

 # Tamerel

 An open-source MUx.
 Inspired by Berserk.
 Made with [Evennia](http://www.evennia.com).
-To start, run `source ev/bin/activate; cd tamerel; evennia start`.
-Then use your favorite MUD client to connect to `127.0.0.1:4000`.
+To run, you must have Python 3.x and Evennia installed, and you should have Evennia installed within a virtual environment.
+Change directory to `tamerel` and run `evennia migrate; evennia start` then connect to `127.0.0.1:4000` using your favorite MUD client.